Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 {:.no_toc}

 David Fried, who goes by the nickname DesignerDave on Discord, worked on several games including Oddworld: Stranger's Wrath.
 He was kind enough to answer a large number of questions over two hours, which can be read below.
+{:.intro}

+Before we started the interview, he shared with me what he worked on during Stranger's Wrath's development, which you can see below:
+{:.intro}

+- The Looten Duke (the boss and all of the enemies leading up to him).
+- Elboze Freely (the boss and all of the enemies leading up to him).
+- Fatty McBoomboom (the boss and all of the enemies leading up to him).
+- Buzzarton City (all interactions, scripts were also used in other towns).
+- Forest Sniper Run at the beginning of region 3 (before town).
+- In region 1, section after the town and up to the 3 cutters at a rope climb.
+- In town 1, the jail cell interactions between outlaws and jailer.
+- Sniper enemy gameplay behaviors and defeat script.

-I tried to split the interview into sections, but because of the unplanned nature of speech, there are overlaps, so I recommend reading the entire article.
+I tried to split the interview into sections, but because of the topics overlap I recommend reading the entire article.
+{:.intro}

 * TOC
 {:toc}